Anshu202122/Terraform_an_IaC_Tool/README.md

 ## How to Test the Deployed Application

-After deploying the infrastructure, note the public IP of the Application Load Balancer from the Terraform output.
+* After deploying the infrastructure, note the public IP of the Application Load Balancer from the Terraform output.
-Open the DNS public IP in your browser:
+* Open the DNS public IP in your browser:
-You should see the frontend displaying:
+* You should see the frontend displaying:
-        A welcome message and information about the instances (e.g., instance ID, instance type, and availability zone).
+&ensp;&ensp;&ensp;&ensp;A welcome message and information about the instances (e.g., instance ID, instance type, and availability zone).

 ## Verify Load Balancing